bivory/Safe/README.md

 ## Cloning the repository

-Run `git clone https://github.com/bivory/safe.git` to clone the repository.
+Run `git clone https://github.com/bivory/Safe.git` to clone the repository.
 Follow the installation steps in the following sections to setup the dependencies.

 ## Ubuntu Installation

-`gem install bundler` to install the dependencies.
+`gem install bundler` to install Bundler.
+Run the `bundle` command i the root directory to install the dependencies.

 ## OS X Installation

 `brew install ruby` (2.0.0) using [Homebrew](http://brew.sh/).
-`gem install bundler` to install the dependencies.
+`gem install bundler` to install Bundler.
+Run the `bundle` command i the root directory to install the dependencies.

 ## How to run the tests